-- a) Every person (parent, teacher, non-teaching staff member, learner or visitor) that enters or leaves a school must wash their hands or sanitise them at the entrance/gate, utilising hand hygiene stations equipped with soap (bar or liquid) and water or sanitise with a hand sanitiser with at least 60% alcohol base. - b) Pens and pencils must not be shared amongst learners, non-teaching staff or teachers.
-Where pens are shared, sanitise them and place them as 'used' and 'sanitised', and ensure that people only use the sanitised ones. - c) There should be no sharing of food or eating utensils. - d) Social distancing must be adhered to at all times. - e) Classrooms must be well ventilated. - f) Classrooms must be cleaned at least twice a day with a disinfectant. - g) Every person (parent, teacher, non-teaching staff member, learner or visitor) that enters a school should have their temperature checked with a digital thermometer scanner as follows.
-Where the person's temperature is 38°C and above, the person must not be allowed to enter and the procedures outlined below must be followed.
-When using the scanner: - Remove the protective scanner cap. - Switch the scanner on and wait for the '00' reading. - Scan the forehead of the person. - A reading of 38°C and above indicates a possible fever and should be referred for further investigation, as per the DBE Standard Operation Procedure for the Prevention, Containment and Management of COVID-19 in Schools and School Communitieshereafter referred to as the "SOPs") - Visitors and staff with a fever are not permitted on the school grounds.

-Learners with a temperature of more than 38 degrees must be kept separate from other and isolated in the designated isolation space, equipped with a mask and the parents/caregivers notified to collect the child for further investigation by a health professional.
+- a) Every person (parent, teacher, learner or visitor) that enters or leaves a school must wash their hands or sanitise them at the entrance/gate utilising hand hygiene stations equipped with soap (bar or liquid) and water or sanitise with a hand sanitiser with at least 60% alcohol base. - b) Pens and pencils must not be shared amongst learners or teachers. - c) There should be no sharing of food or eating utensils. - d) Social distancing must be adhered to at all times. - e) Classrooms must be well ventilated. - f) Classrooms must be cleaned at least twice a day with a disinfectant. - g) Every person (parent, teacher, learner or visitor) that enters a school should have their temperature assessed with a digital thermometer scanner as follows. - Remove the protective scanner cap - o Switch the scanner on and wait for the '00' reading - Scan the forehead of the person - A reading of 38 degrees Celcius and above indicates a possible fever and should be referred for further investigation, as per the DBE Standard Operation Procedure for the Prevention, Containment and Management of COVID-19 in Schools and School Communities- hereafter referred to as the "SOPs") - Visitors and staff with a fever are not permitted on the school grounds. - Learners with a temperature of more than 38 degrees must be kept separate from other and isolated in the designated isolation space, equipped with a mask and the parents/caregivers notified to collect the child for further investigation by a health professional.
 The principal or his/her designate must contact the school health contact person or the nearest public primary healthcare facility.
-The health facility must be informed if a COVID-19 infection is suspected so that they can make the necessary arrangements to receive and manage the patient safely to prevent contamination.
+The health facility must be informed if a COVID-19 infection is suspected so that the facility can make the necessary arrangements to receive and manage the patient safely to prevent contamination.

-NB: Each person conducting screening must wear a face mask and/or face shield and must regularly wash their hands for 20 seconds or use a hand sanitiser (at least 60% alcohol) during the course of screening.
-Screeners in Schools for the Deaf must be able to communicate in the South African Sign Language.
-However, if this is not possible, the school must arrange for interpretation to ensure that the information conveyed is accessible to the learners.
+NB: Each person conducting screening must wear a face mask and must regularly wash their hands for 20 seconds or use a hand sanitiser (at least 60%alcohol) during the course of screening.
 Social distancing must be observed at all times.